 Understand the Principles of Good Design

-- Understand the basic principles of designing an Analytics app.
+- Understand the basic principles of designing a Tableau CRM app.

-- Understand how those principles are reflected in the elements of an Analytics dashboard.
+- Understand how those principles are reflected in the elements of a Tableau CRM dashboard.

 - Understand the high-level app design process.